Can Someone Else Pay Off My Debt?

 Eliminating Debt Can Boost Your Credit Score

-In addition to the financial relief you receive when someone pays off your debt, your credit score may also get a boost.
-That's because the amount of available credit you use accounts for up to 30% of your FICO® Score .
-Generally, the lower your credit utilization ratio, the better it is for your credit score.
+In addition to the financial relief you receive when someone pays off your debt, your credit score may also get a boost, particularly if you're paying off credit card debt.
+That's because the amount of available credit you're using accounts for up to 30% of your FICO® ScoreΘ.
+Generally, the lower your credit utilization ratio on revolving accounts such as credit cards, the better it is for your credit score.

 With your debt gone, you can build your credit by practicing good financial habits.
-Many financial experts advise avoiding debt on non-essential items unless you get a permanent asset, like a house, in return.
-Paying your bills on time is the best way to improve your credit, as your payment history makes up 35% of your credit score.
-Keep track of your credit by checking your credit score and credit report for free with Experian, or consider monitoring your credit for a more hands-off approach.
+Many financial experts advise avoiding using credit to pay for nonessential items unless you get a permanent asset, like a house, in return.
+Paying your bills on time is the best way to improve your credit, as your payment history makes up 35% of your FICO® Score.
+To keep track of your credit, you can sign up for credit monitoring for free through Experian.